gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Once loaded the data in the files into the data structure `dset`, it can be used as an argument to those methods that require a dataset.

-### Brief description of the contents of the programming modules:
+### Summary of the R programming modules:

-The code supplied in this repository includes the following modules:
+The code supplied in this repository includes the following modules with R code:

 * `mdl_load_all_modules.R` :
   It removes all the code and reloads all the modules.